Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Other fall prevention tactics are just as important.
 They are:

-• Keep your home clear of clutter and trip hazards such as cords, books, shoes, etc.).
+• Keeping your home clear of clutter and trip hazards such as cords, books, shoes, etc.).

-• Install grab bars in the bathroom and handrails in the hallways and stairways.
+• Installing grab bars in the bathroom and handrails in the hallways and stairways.

-• Avoid wearing clothing that drags on the ground.
+• Avoiding attire that drags on the ground.

-• Wear non-slip socks or shoes around the house.
+• Wearing non-slip socks or shoes around the house.

-• Take a pause after standing up and before beginning to walk.
+• Pausing after standing up and before beginning to walk.

 Chronic stress can: